Tunneling time problem: At the intersection of quantum mechanics, classical probability theory and special relativity: About the controversy around the Hartman effect

+We begin with the most popular idea (see, e.g., \cite{Ste,Ste2,But3,Soc1,Chen,Wang,Japh}) according to which there is nothing paradoxical in the Hartman effect, and the tunneling phenomenon does not contradict SR. This idea contains three main ingredients: the so called 'reshaping argument', the 'signal velocity' argument and the 'dispersion relations' argument.

-I think that the quintessence of the "reshaping argument" (see, e.g., \cite{But3,Soc1,Ste2,Chen,Wang,Ste,Japh}) put forward for explaining the Hartman effect has been expressed in the most concise and clear manner in the following quotations taken from the work \cite{Ste2}: \begin{quotation} "In classical optics, the existence of group velocities greater than $c$, and even negative ones under certain conditions, is known, and has been observed experimentally\ldots This phenomenon is understood as a "pulse reshaping" process, in which a medium preferentially attenuates the later parts of an incident pulse, in such a way that the output peak appears shifted towards earlier times\ldots the group delay (or "phase time") gives a better description of the physically observable delay than does the "semiclassical" interaction time." \end{quotation} \begin{quotation} "Although the apparent tunneling velocity $(1.7\pm 0.2)c$ is superluminal, this is not a genuine signal velocity, and Einstein causality is not violated." \end{quotation}
+As was said in \cite{Ste2}, \begin{quotation} (\i) "In classical optics, the existence of group velocities greater than $c$, and even negative ones under certain conditions, is known, and has been observed experimentally.
+This phenomenon is understood as a "pulse reshaping" process, in which a medium preferentially attenuates the later parts of an incident pulse, in such a way that the output peak appears shifted towards earlier times\ldots" \end{quotation} \begin{quotation} (\i\i) "Although the apparent tunneling velocity $(1.7\pm 0.2)c$ is superluminal, this is not a genuine signal velocity, and Einstein causality is not violated." \end{quotation}

-Having been developed twenty years ago, this explanation of the Hartman effect (or, at least, its ingredients such as the signal-velocity and dispersion-relations arguments) remains popular to this day (see, e.g., \cite{Pol,Pol1,Lyp,Lett,Gus}).
-Since this explanation is moot in reality, of importance is to critically analyze this quotation in detail.
+The mentioned tunneling time experiments will be analysed in Section \ref{experiment}, and here we focus our attention only on this interpretation of the Hartman effect.
+Having been developed twenty years ago, this interpretation (or, at least, its ingredients such as the 'signal velocity' and 'dispersion relations' arguments) remains popular to this day (see, e.g., \cite{Pol,Pol1,Lyp,Lett,Gus}).
+At the same time it suffers from logical flaws.
+To show them, let us dwell on the above two quotes in detail.

-{\bf (\i) The group delay (or "phase time") gives a better description of the physically observable delay than does the "semiclassical" interaction time:}

-However, this is not surprising because the "single-photon" tunneling-time experiments \cite{Ste2,Pol,Pol1} follow exactly the timekeeping procedure to underlie the theoretical concept of the group delay time (see also \cite{Win,Wang}).
-Of importance is also to stress that these experiments like this concept deal eventually with single-photon ensembles rather than with single photons.